StigNygaard/Stigs_Flickr_Fixr/README.md

 * [Google Chrome Web Store](https://chrome.google.com/webstore/detail/flickr-fixr/ledhkkpililplmmfcfnhkgifmcnboonb) - Also installs and works in other Chromium based browsers.
 * [Microsoft Edge Addons](https://microsoftedge.microsoft.com/addons/detail/ieinimkepkfmmpeakdgnoikimokffneh) - For the new/upcoming Chromium version of Edge (to be officially released in mid-Januar).

-If you prefer using the userscript, the recommended way to install _Stig's Flickr Fixr_, is [via GreaseFork](https://greasyfork.org/scripts/12008-stig-s-flickr-fixr).
+If you for some reason prefer using the userscript version, you can install it via [via GreaseFork](https://greasyfork.org/scripts/12008-stig-s-flickr-fixr).
 Installing the userscript requires Greasemonkey, Tampermonkey or similar extension installed first for userscript support in the webbrowser.

 Most detailed feature description can currently be found in the Flickr Hacks forum: https://www.flickr.com/groups/96035807@N00/discuss/72157655601688753/